Jacob-Hinton/ShootemDoods/ShootemDoods_STD.md

 # **Introduction**
 ## 1. Purpose

-This document details test cases to be used to test Shootem Doods.
+This document details test cases to be used to test *Shootem Doods*.
 The test cases are formed with Black box testing.

 ## 2. Document Conventions

-The template shown in class was used to form these test cases
+The template shown in class was used to form these test cases.
+Also, the numbers of the subsections (i.e. i, ii, iii, etc.) directly correspond to the numbers of the functional requirements outlined in our SRS document.

 # **Functional Requirements Test Cases**
 ## i.
 Move Player